pyne/pyne/docs/pyapi/spatialsolver.rst

  default: No default

 **Entry: x start and end boundary conditions**::
+ key: "x_boundry_conditions"
+ type: Integer array
+ ex: [2, 2]
+ default: No default
- 'x_boundry_conditions', 'y_boundry_conditions', and 'z_boundry_conditions' are the boundry conditions for each face of the cubic mesh.
+ 'x_boundary_conditions', 'y_boundary_conditions', and 'z_boundary_conditions' are the boundary conditions for each face of the cubic mesh.
 The entries are as following:
     x[0] = xsbc
     x[1] = xebc
     y[0] = ysbc
     y[1] = yebc
     y[0] = zsbc
     y[1] = zebc
-    The following are supported boundry conditions:
+    The following are supported boundary conditions:
       0 - vacuum
       1 - reflective
       2 - fixed inflow
- key: "x_boundry_conditions"
- type: Integer array
- ex: [2, 2]
- default: No default

 **Entry: y start and end boundary conditions**::